8 tips to prevent bicycle theft

 - Double up your security by using two high-quality locks.
 U-locks tend to be more durable than thin cable locks, which can be cut through more easily.
 But because of their shape, U-locks limit the amount of bike you can secure at one time, so consider pairing yours with a sturdy steel chain.

 - Use your locks to keep your wheels from being stolen, too.
 If you choose to double your security by using both a U-lock and a steel chain, first thread the U-lock through to the bike frame, the bike rack or other secure structure, and one wheel.
 Then, loop the cable lock through both the front and back wheel, as well as through the U-lock.

 - Swap quick-release seat and wheel skewers for ones that require keys.
 Seats and wheels on most new bikes come with ‘quick-release’ mechanisms, which make it easy to take them off if you need to load your bike into a car — but they also make your seat and wheels easier to steal.
 If you don’t need to frequently remove your wheels and seat, consider switching the quick-release skewers for ones that require keys.

 - Make your bike unique.
 Bikes with personalized elements are easier to identify after they’ve been stolen, so they’re harder for thieves to sell — making them less likely to be stolen than more generic styles.
-Consider giving your bike a one-of-a-kind paint job or adding distinctive decals.
+Consider giving your bike a one-of-a-kind paint job or adding distinctive decals and accessories.
 This can be a fun DIY project that also helps deter thieves.